TheThingsNetwork/docs/_content/gateways/kerlink/firmware-updates.md

 zindex: 750
 ---

-# Kerlink Station Firmware Updates
+# Kerlink Wirnet Station Firmware Updates

 Please read through this entire document before performing the firmware update.
 If the procedure is not done correctly you stand a chance to brick your gateway.
 A firmware upgrade will most likely result in a factory reset of the gateway.